 Real-life tragedy: Best movies based on true stories

-At over 180 minutes, Titanic tests the audience’s patience.
+At over 180 minutes, Titanic is a romance movie that tests the audience’s patience.
 Still, the last half is a masterful exercise in tension and pure terror as the ship loses power and eventually splits in half, sending hundreds of passengers into icy waters.

 THE TOWERING INFERNO (1974)